New Year’s Rockport Eve, on December 31, 2013!

 15. Congregational Church Hall 7-7:45, 8-8:45 & 9-9:45 PM

 Cape Ann Jazz Band – Don Thrasher

-The Cape Ann Jazz Band, under the direction of local resident, Don Thrasher has been with New Year’s Rockport Eve since the beginning and is making its sixteenth appearance this year.
+The Cape Ann Jazz Band, under the direction of local resident, Don Thrasher has been with New Year’s Rockport Eve since the beginning and is making its seventeenth appearance this year.
 Since 1980 when Thrasher formed the band, they have been entertaining groups for special occasions and public events all over New England.